MhdHabboub/docker_tutorial/README.md

 # Dockerizing Your Python ML Script

-Welcome to the guide on how to Dockerize your Python ML script!
+Welcome to this [YouTube guide](https://youtu.be/wPeJAqM3bvk) on how to Dockerize your Python ML script!
 By the end of this walkthrough, you'll be able to ship your code across systems like a submarine in the ocean.
 Let's dive in!

 ## Introduction